 Winter Driving Safety: Winterizing Your Car and Other Tips

-Throughout the winter months, many of us experience the season’s harsh conditions on America’s highways.
+The ice, sleet, snow and rain of the winter months can wreak havoc on roads, not to mention what salt and studded tires can do to the asphalt.
+Throughout the winter months, many of us experience the season’s harsh conditions on the highway firsthand.
 Unfortunately, our vehicles bear the brunt of these weather conditions.
-Due to cracks, crumbling roads and road salt, our vehicles struggle to hold up.
-Without proper attention, flat tires and damage due to winter roads can become a regular occurrence.
+Cracks, crumbling roads and road salt can pose threats to our vehicles and tires.
+Without proper attention, flat tires and car damage due to winter roads can become a regular occurrence — and an expensive one to deal with.

 How to Winterize Your Car